topcat101/AWS-Projects/Aws-VPC-Public&Private-subnets/Readme.md

 <img width="597" height="278" alt="Bastion Host(1)" src="https://github.com/user-attachments/assets/07ffad86-d77f-406e-a981-223ce10acfb4" />

 Next, assign a Security Group to the instance and provide it with a descriptive name.
-Ensure that the security group allows SSH (port 22) access to the Bastion Host from your local machine (preferably restricted to your own IP address for security).
+Ensure that the security group allows SSH (port 22) access to the Bastion Host from your local machine (preferably restricted to your IP address for security).

 Once the security group is configured, you can proceed to launch the instance.
-At this point, your Bastion Host will be ready to use for secure access to your private subnet re-sources.
+At this point, your Bastion Host will be ready to use for secure access to your private subnet resources.

 # Create a private instance